Matstah/atcn_project/Project/README.md

 ```
 sudo python knock_seq_send.py --local --src he2 --dst hi2 -k 100 101 102 103 -s 3142
 ```
 **HINT**: the `--local` option is needed because we start the script not via a window reached from the `mininet` with `xterm <host>`.
-The testing scripts can this for us but we have to tell it. _Strange behavior_ can occur if this is not done!!
+The testing scripts does this for us but we have to tell it. _Strange behavior_ can occur if this is not done!!

 With [100, 101, 102, 103] being the correct knocking sequence.
 The secret port is set within the script.
 This test file runs 3 test cases: